Solvability of the Output Corridor Control Problem by Pulse-Modulated Feedback: Model feasibility analysis

-where the matrices are of the same structure as in~\eqref{eq:matrices}, and $a_1=v_1\alpha$, $a_2=v_2\alpha$, $a_3=v_3\alpha$, $g_1=v_1\alpha$, $g_2=v_2v_3\alpha^2$.
+where the matrices are of the same structure as in \eqref{eq:matrices} and $a_1=v_1\alpha$, $a_2=v_2\alpha$, $a_3=v_3\alpha$, $g_1=v_1\alpha$, $g_2=v_2v_3\alpha^2$.

-The PD part is modeled by a Hill function of order $\gamma$:
+The PD part is modeled by a Hill function of order $\gamma$

 where $C_{50}=3.2425$ $ \mu \mathrm{ g} \ \mathrm{ml}^{-1} $ is the drug concentration that yields 50\% of the maximum effect.
-The output $y(t) [\%]$ represents the effect of the NMB agent and is measured by a train-of-four (ToF) neuromuscular monitor,~\cite{MH06}.
-The maximal level of $y(t)=100\%$ is achieved when the NMB is initiated and there is no drug in the patient's bloodstream.
+The output $y(t)$ $\lbrack \% \rbrack$ represents the effect of the NMB agent and is measured by a train-of-four (ToF) neuromuscular monitor~\citep{MH06}.
+The maximal level of $y(t)=100\%$ corresponds to no NMB, i.e. before effective drug action, when there is no drug in the patient's bloodstream.
+The point $x(0)=0$ thus provides the initial conditions for the controller.

-With the model~\eqref{eq:lin_NMB},~\eqref{eq:nonlin_NMB}, a patient's response to a drug dose is captured by a pair $(\alpha,\gamma)$.
-The dataset used in this study includes individualized models of 48 patients estimated from clinical data and is described in detail in~\cite{SWM12}.
+In model~\eqref{eq:lin_NMB},~\eqref{eq:nonlin_NMB}, a patient's response to a drug dose is captured with a pair $(\alpha,\gamma)$.
+The dataset used in this study includes individualized models of 48 patients estimated from clinical data obtained under closed-loop administration and is described in detail in~\cite{ML98}.
+Mathematical modeling with model structure~\eqref{eq:lin_NMB},~\eqref{eq:nonlin_NMB} was first performed in~\cite{SWM12} and revisited in~\cite{RMM14} with a different estimation algorithm.

+Standard PKPD models in pharmacometrics make use of more independent parameters than two.
+For instance, in~\cite{FLA01}, the PK part (the Sheiner model) is parametrized in four parameters and at least one independent parameter is required in the PD part.
+To individualize such a model, a high degree of exogenous (time/frequency) excitation is required for accurate system identification.
+Besides, the input must drive the system across its full operating range so that the PD nonlinearity can be properly mapped and parameterized.
+The latter aspect is often missed in practice of PKPD identification and measurements are collected only for a limited number of fixed infusion rates.

 The model parameter estimates for the patient cohort are illustrated in Fig.~\ref{fig:alpha_gamma}.
-The population mean values amount to $\bar \alpha=0.0374$ and $\bar \gamma=2.6677$.
+Apparently, high values of both $\alpha$ and $\gamma$ do not appear in the dataset and the data points are concentrated to the lower left part of the scatter plot.
+The population mean values are $\bar \alpha=0.0374$ and $\bar \gamma=2.6677$.